-In 2015 again, Premera Blue Cross disclosed a cyber attack which exposed the medical information of 11 million patients.
+In 2015 again, Premera Blue Cross disclosed a cyber attack that exposed the medical information of 11 million patients.
 It exposed claims information, bank account numbers, dates of birth and social security numbers, among other information stored.

 3. Excellus Bluecross Bluebird ( September 2015)- 10+ million affected

-Excellus, in 2015, discovered a massive cyber attack that exposed the private information of approximately 10 million members.
+Excellus, in 2015, discovered a massive cyberattack that exposed the private information of approximately 10 million members.
 After the back-to-back attack taking place in the same year, Excellus went for a forensic review.
-They discovered it to be the third largest healthcare data breach in history.
+They discovered it to be the third-largest healthcare data breach in history.
 It involved financial information, medical data and social security numbers.